Lille France is a perfect city to visit if you’re interested in art, history and delicious food. These are the best things to do in Lille.

 Jardin des Géants

 A bit hidden behind Lille Europe station is the Jardin des Géants.
 A city park (or city garden) that was laid out in 2009, so it’s not that old.
 Many special water features, a forest of bamboo, and some very interesting art, like giant faces made of plants.
-I think you could call this garden art?
-A great place to take your camera.
+I think you could call this garden art.
+Anyway, it’s a great place to take your camera.

 Place du Général-de-Gaulle